West Village Gut Renovation

-A Palm Beach couple was frustrated that their 336-square-foot New York City studio apartment did not fit their lifestyle.
+A Palm Beach couple was frustrated that their 336-square-foot West Village, pre-war building, studio apartment did not fit their lifestyle.
 They wanted their pied-à-terre to feel like a permanent hotel, where they could sleep and eat without anything they didn't need.
-Mammoth conducted a gut renovation, designing and constructing custom pieces tailored to the couple's specific needs.
+Mammoth — a design-build firm — worked on the interior design for a gut renovation; we designed and built custom pieces tailored to the couple's specific needs.
 A refined and cohesive design was implemented throughout the apartment, utilizing white oak to introduce texture and warmth while maximizing the limited space.

 On the other side of the kitchenette is a custom queen-sized Murphy bed with storage using the same slatted oak millwork as the kitchenette.
 The bed features two custom leather task lights, allowing the couple to read in bed after a night on the town.
 When not in use, the bed folds up, providing more space for the couple and their two dogs.